Deliverables

 - Walk through how you rasterize triangles in your own words.

 - Explain how your algorithm is no worse than one that checks each sample within the bounding box of the triangle.
+The bounding box of the triangle is defined as the smallest rectangle that can be drawn whilst ensuring that the entire triangle is within it.

 - Show a png screenshot of basic/test4.svg with the default viewing parameters and with the pixel inspector centered on an interesting part of the scene.